JohannesJolkkonen/PowerBI-Demos/Profit Scenarios/README.md

 This model combines data from product costs, prices and sales volumes to visualize how changes to each of these variables impact profits.

-Users have two sliders with which they can create scenarios with lower/higher sales volume or lower/higher manufacturing costs.
+Users have two sliders with which they can create scenarios with lower/higher sales volume or lower/higher unit costs.

 ##
 <p align="center">